A Cultural Taonga: Te Reo Māori

 My language, my awakening

-Mapihi maurea, whakakai marihi
+Māpihi maurea, whakakai marihi

 A prized treasure, a valued ornament

-Te Taura Whiri i te Reo Māori, the New Zealand Māori Language Commission, was established by the Māori Language Act 1987, Te Ture mō Te Reo Māori.
-The Act also established Whakapuaki Irirangi, Māori radio broadcasting.
+Te Taura Whiri i te Reo Māori, the Māori Language Commission, was established by the Māori Language Act 1987 (Te Ture mō Te Reo Māori).
+The Act recognised Māori as an official language of New Zealand, granted the right to speak Māori in legal proceedings, and established Māori radio broadcasting.

-Te Ture mō te Reo Māori 2016 updated this law.
-The old act was repealed by section 48 of the new act, and the rights of all people to use the Māori language in official settings was confirmed.
-The new act provided for development of the Māori language strategies, and the continuation of Te Taura Whiri and Te Reo Whakapuaki Irirangi as autonomous Crown entities.
-It established a new organisation named Te Mātāwai to provide leadership regarding the health and well-being of the Māori language.
+Te Ture mō te Reo Māori 2016 updated the original Act, confirming the rights of all people to use te reo Māori in official settings.
+It established long-term language strategies and created Te Mātāwai to provide leadership for the health and wellbeing of the Māori language.

-Te Waituhi o Tāmaki, The Auckland Writers Festival, promises to conduct a greater number of sessions purely in te reo Māori.
+Te Waituhi o Tāmaki (Auckland Writers Festival) has committed to hosting more sessions entirely in te reo Māori.

-Perhaps it is only a matter of time before it is a lingua franca.
+Perhaps it is only a matter of time before te reo Māori becomes a true lingua franca.